 How do I apply to become a Teen Court Juror?

-The Teen Court Program is currently seeking teens ages 14 to 18, who attend high school in Wylie, TX to serve as Teen Court Jurors.
+The Teen Court Program is currently seeking teens ages 14 to 18, who attend high school in Wylie, Texas, to serve as Teen Court Jurors.
 Volunteers must maintain a C average in all classes, have parent consent, and remain drug and alcohol free.
 If you are interested please fill out the application listed below and return it to Juvenile Case Manager Katonya Johnson, in person, by mail, or by email.
 Please click on the docket sign-up deadline below for the scheduled Teen Court Dockets and corresponding juror signup deadlines.
 If approved, you will be notified by phone or email.
-The application is only required for the first docket you attend, any further requests to volunteer can be made by an email to the Juvenile Case Manager.
+The application is only required for the first docket you attend; any further requests to volunteer can be made by an email to the Juvenile Case Manager.
 Volunteers will be given volunteer credit for participation.

 Teen Court Juror Application